 Transitioning from a working mom to a stay at home mom has taught me a thing or two about motherhood.
 The joys and struggles of being a mother, the undeniable rewards and sacrifices of taking care of them full-time, and the ability to adapt to a new reality.

-Next we will cover everything you might be asking yourself regarding pros and cons of working moms vs stays at home moms, along with addressing some of the challenges and personal advice.
+Next, we will cover everything you might be asking yourself regarding pros and cons of working moms vs stays at home moms, along with addressing some of the challenges and personal advice.

 * This post may contain affiliate links.
 Click here for more info.

-My Working Mom vs Stay at Home Mom Backstory
+My Working Mom vs Stay at Home Mom Story

 Not only was it the source of a good income, but it provided a sense of professional accomplishment and personal satisfaction.